Unlock the Value of Data Science: Make or Break?

 Data – how about quality?

-Many, many organisations struggle with data quality and even integrity.
+Many organisations struggle with data quality and even integrity.
 At Loughridge Transformations, we find that issue with almost any client with whom we have worked.
 So, dirty and/or inconsistent data quality could jeopardise any attempts to apply Data Science.

 To apply data science, we need data for sure.
 And the logic is simple.
 Cleaner and more accurate data will produce better, more predictable results.
 But does it mean we can’t do anything if the data is scattered or the quality is patchy?
 No, that’s not the case.
 We can still start with something small.
 We can take smaller data sets, build focused models, solve minor problems, and eventually eat the big fish later.
 Of course, more significant leaps need better data quality; it is not a constraint to taking small baby steps.

 Moreover, the Business Understanding stage is more crucial than whether the data are structured or unstructured.
 It is that stage that helps in defining the customer’s goal.
 In this stage, a data scientist has to ask the customer many questions about every aspect of the problem to clarify the organisational requirements.
-These requirements further define the data we need and how we should collect it.
+These requirements further define the data we need and how to collect it.

 Data quality, or lack thereof, is not a real showstopper.
 Instead, be tactical and work with what you have if you believe some value can be unlocked.